gardenlinux/gardenlinux/tests-ng/README.md

   - cloud: SSHD is always enabled via `cloud-init`.
 - `--skip-cleanup`: Skip cleanup of cloud resources after testing.
   - QEMU VM: After running/skipping the tests, you can stop/cleanup the VM with `ctrl + c`.
-  - cloud: To cleanup up cloud resources after passing the flag, just re-run without the flag.
+  - cloud: To cleanup up cloud resources after passing the flag, just re-run without the flag or use `--only-cleanup`.
 - `--skip-tests`: Skip running the actual test suite
 - `--test-args`: Pass any commandline argument to `pytest`.
 Put multiple arguments inside `""`.
 - `--cloud-image`: Use an existing cloud image.